jsenzel1/petrock/README.md

 ## *How does it keep track of real time?*

-Pet Rock keeeps track of real time with a small real time clock, powered by a battery - similar to a wristwatch without a screeen.
+Pet Rock keeps track of real time with a small real time clock, powered by a battery - similar to a wristwatch without a screen.
 I use the pcf8523 because it is cheap, and I'm not that concerened with accuracy (I generally need to tell what day it is, drifting by minutes isn't a big deal) This component is always on, even when everything is powered off.
 It keeps track of the date and time.
 I designed the circuit around the adafruit breakout board for the pcf8523

 ## *How does it keep track of the moon phase?*

 I had initially implemented some not so complex moon phase tracking formulas into the code (you can calculate the rough moon phase with simple math if you have the date) but I found that every once in a while, it would get something wrong - I'm not sure if that was my fault or the formula, or a slew of other things, but eventually I got tired of all that and realized that there was a beautifully dumb and genius solution.
 I have plenty of memory on my board, and I realized that downloading the moon phase for every day in the next 100 years would only take about 100k, so I just scraped 100 years of moon data from a website for moon phases, and formatted it into a list which I look at when I need the corresponding day.
 It's a stupid solution, but it saved time and effort, and is more surefire, so its smarter.

-## *How do you set the clock with no buttons?
+## *How do you set the clock with no buttons?*

 This was kind of a difficult problem.
 Pet rock has no buttons (the reset button on the back directly interfaces with the hardware, you can't use it as a programmable button) so how was I going to set the clock?
-One answer is to use the trigger input, and listen for a series of audio pulses that could be a binary code communicating the current time - but how would I even enter this caliration mode? maybe listen for a bit on every start up for a "start clock settting" code?
+One answer is to use the trigger input, and listen for a series of audio pulses that could be a binary code communicating the current time - but how would I even enter this calibration mode? maybe listen for a bit on every start up for a "start clock settting" code?
 This solution started getting complicated, and my module is designed to receive eurorack voltage triggers, not listen to line level audio coming from a computer.

 I thought about including the current time in the source code somehow, but how would the user access/change this.
 You don't simply load source code onto the module, but rather a *binary* file, which isn't human readable or editable by normal means.
 Binary files are a mess of unreadable numbers - but, one thing you can pull out of them are words, or "strings" which is the programming term for a word.
 Words are stored as strings of numbers that refer to each letter in a row, so you can sift through the binary file and pick out a given word.
 Once you pick out this word, you can replace it with a different word, without effecting any other part of the binary file.
 So i created a code word, in this case "nanoplanktons" that was 13 letters long - and I replaced it with a sequence of numbers written as text.
 The numbers were as follows